ovh/docs/pages/web/hosting/cron_tasks/guide.en-gb.md

 section: 'Automated tasks (CRON)'
 ---

-**Last updated 10th September 2020**
+**Last updated 20th September 2020**

 ## Objective

-On OVHcloud Web Hostings, you an use scripts to automate certain operations.
+On OVHcloud Web Hostings, you can use scripts to automate certain operations.
 Creating a scheduled task ("cron job") is the easiest way to ensure your scripts are running at specific times without further actions necessary on your part.

-**This guide explains how to create cron jobs to automate scheduled tasks on a Web Hosting. **
+**This guide explains how to create cron jobs to automate scheduled tasks on a Web Hosting.**

 > [!warning]
 >OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.